 - I could cut back on my travel schedule based on who I decided to take on as clients

-- I could stop living my life completely out of the closet professionally speaking
+- I might be able to start living my life completely out of the closet (professionally speaking)

 The Healthy Non-Profit LLC